maurolibanio/L2-Living-Worlds-AgenticEditions/README.md

 ## What we did (or tried)

 ### L2 Control Panel
-Web admin panel to manage the server without touching the terminal.
-Toggle features, adjust counts, save and restart the GameServer in one click.
-Flask + vanilla JS, dark mode, responsive.
+Web admin panel to manage the server without touching the code.
+Toggle features, add or remove NPCs as Global Gatekeeper, GM Shop, Buffer, adjust rates, save and restart the GameServer in one click.

-### AI Chat for Fake Players
+### Context for Fake Players and Phantom
-Bots that talk to players via Ollama or DeepSeek.
-Each bot knows its level, class, race, gear, zone, party members, nearby mobs, HP/MP, and adena.
+Bots that talk to players.
+Each bot knows where they are, its level, class, race, gear, zone, party members, nearby mobs, HP/MP, and adena.
 Context is sent as JSON POST to a Python bridge.

 ### Knowledge Base
 2559 tagged facts (zones, items, buffs, classes, mobs, teleports) that ground the LLM responses so bots don't hallucinate locations or items.
 Indexed by word for O(1) lookup.
+So you can use fake players or phantom to ask questions, where to level, where to buy something, where to get a quest... etc.

 ### Bot Personalities
-Each bot has a unique voice derived from its name — tone, casing style, filler habits, and spelling.
+Each bot has a unique personality derived from its race and class — tone, casing style, filler habits, and spelling.
 No two bots sound the same.

-### Smart Spawn
-Phantoms only spawn when a real player is nearby.
-30-second grace period before despawning.
-Built on top of L2J's existing PhantomManager.

-### Chat Optimizations
-- Rate limiting (45s cooldown per bot, per-bot lock)
-- Response cache (LRU 200 entries)
-- Global dedup (30s window)
-- 95% skip on ambient chatter
-- 30% reply chance on /say
-- Bot-to-bot banter disabled
-- Batch memory writes (every 30s, not per interaction)
-- ZONEUPDATE on teleport (no tick loop)

-### Java Optimizations
-- resolveBot() cache (avoids O(n) world scan)
-- BRAIN_URL configurable via FakePlayers.ini
-- ZoneNames.ini + ZoneManager for real zone names
-- Teleport hook for silent context updates

-### Infrastructure
-- 5 systemd services (game, login, admin, bridge, brain)
-- socat tunnel for forwarding brain requests to a separate LLM host
-- L2Admin scripts for start/stop
+### And other stuff here and there..

 ---